d33pcode/spaghettidevops/content/post/pattern-matching-in-c.md

     return 0;
 }
 ```
 For now, the code is pretty straightforward.
 In the first line of the function we're going to check if we've reached the end of the regex (the recursion base case).
 If we have, it means we've found a match, otherwise the function would have returned 0 at some point instead of proceeding with the recursion.
 The second line is the one that actually checks the match and proceed with the recursion. it checks if the string we're trying to match isn't finished and if the current literal of the regex matches the current literal of the string.
 If the conditions are met, it increments the regex and word pointers - in other words it shifts the current char of the regex and word by one to the right - and it calls recursively itself.
-As it is, this function implements a very convoluted way to check two string for equality, now we need to implement the various regex operators.
+As it is, this function implements only very convoluted way to check two string for equality, to match regular expressions we need to implement the cases for regex operators.
 ```
 static int match(const char *regex, const char *word) {
     if(*regex == '\0') return 1;